StormForgeDeveloper/StormForge/3rdParties/src/rdkafka/librdkafka/README.md

 1. Refer to the [examples directory](examples/) for code using:

-* Producers: basic producers, idempotent producers
+* Producers: basic producers, idempotent producers, transactional producers.
-* Consumers: basic consumers, reading batches of messages
+* Consumers: basic consumers, reading batches of messages.
-* Performance tester
+* Performance and latency testing tools.

 2. Refer to the [examples GitHub repo](https://github.com/confluentinc/examples/tree/master/clients/cloud/c) for code connecting to a cloud streaming data service based on Apache Kafka